owenps/ChaosGame/README.md

 # ChaosGame
+*January 5th 2019*
-Animations using Processing 3 to complement my paper on the Chaos Game.
+Contains a PDF copy my paper on the Chaos Game along with animations using Processing 3 to complement.